Peter de Havilland

 Sir Peter de Havilland (27 October 1747–April 1821) was a lawyer and member of the de Havilland family of Guernsey.
 He served as Bailiff of Guernsey from 1810 to 1821.

 Family and early life

 De Havilland was born at Saint Peter Port, Guernsey, in 1747, the thirteenth child of John de Havilland (1706-1770), who was elected a jurat in 1729, and Mary, daughter of Peter Dobrée.
 The Dobrées were a wealthy Guernsey family, but Peter Dobrée had moved to London for business and it was there, at Clapham, that John de Havilland married Mary Dobrée in 1728.

 John and Mary lived in a now-demolished house called La Bataille.
-Eight of their thirteen survived to adulthood: Catherine, Mary, John, James, Martha, Eliza, Martin and Peter.
+Eight of their thirteen children survived to adulthood: Catherine, Mary, John, James, Martha, Eliza, Martin and Peter.

 The language spoken at home was French, with English and Guernsey French also learnt by the children.
 Peter's sister Catherine married when he was just 1 year old, and his mother died in 1763 when he was 16.